madeyexz/youtube2transcripts/README.md

 ## Configuration

+Current LLM model used is `gemini-1.5-flash`, which is the nice multi-modal model that enabled this project.

-Key constants that can be modified in the script:
+Key constants that can be modified in the script are listed below, but are not recommended to be modified, especially if you are not paying for the Gemini API.
 - `CALLS_PER_SECOND`: API rate limit (default: 1.8)
 - `MAX_WORKERS`: Maximum concurrent jobs (default: 2)
 - `chunk_duration`: Audio chunk size in minutes (default: 20)